Weekdays 9:30am - 7pm.

 The Hypothalamus Factor

-The hypothalamus is a small region of the brain but (and to use a term more commonly used in sports) it punches way above its weight and effectively too!
-Its multiple functions include the regulation of our body temperature and emotional responses.
-It also controls our appetite.
+The hypothalamus is a small region of the brain, but (and to use a term more commonly used in sports) it punches way above its weight and effectively too!
+Its multiple functions include regulating our body temperature and emotional responses [1]

 Mind over matter